thatstatsguy/RetirementCalculator/README.md

 1. Domain Driven Design
     - the aim is to revisit domain events prior to and during the building phase as an experiment in capturing all domain events and actors.
 2. Rust schenanigans
-    - The server doing the calculations will be in rust (which I know nothing about)
+    - The server doing the calculations will be in rust (which I'll be learning about as I go along)
 3. Microservice communication via queues
     - because I want to play around with queues
 4. Some kind of visualisation library